Braised Chicken Thighs

 Instructions

-- 3Add the onion and carrot.
-Reduce the heat to medium and cook until the vegetables begin to soften, about 5 minutes.
+- 2Add the onion and carrot to the skillet, reduce heat to medium, and cook for 5 minutes until the vegetables begin to soften, stirring occasionally.

 Nutrition — Per Serving